 Finland joined the European Union in 1995, and Finland is so far the only Nordic country to have joined the Eurozone.

 Finland has two different official languages, both Finnish and Swedish.
 Finnish is spoken by 91 per cent of the population, and 5 per cent speak Swedish.
-Most of the Finnish people speak English, and many also German.
+Most of the Finnish people speak English, and many also speak German.

 Weather in Finland

 The Summer in Finland can be warm and mild, with July as the warmest month.
 The winter is cold.
-In Finnish Lapland, you can find snow for 3 months, and February is the cruellest month but also the driest.
+In Finnish Lapland, you can find snow for three months, and February is the cruellest month but also the driest.

-In Finland, the air is pure and very clean all year and Helsinki, Finland’s capital ranks in the top 10 cities with the cleanest air in the world.
+In Finland, the air is pure and very clean all year, and Helsinki, Finland’s capital, ranks in the top 10 cities with the cleanest air in the world.

 Sauna is very popular